YINI-lang/yini-parser-typescript/README.md

   "Banana"
 ```

-> Both single and double quotes can be used for string values in YINI.
+> You can use either single or double quotes for string values in YINI.

 ### 7. Document Terminator (strict mode)
 The `/END` marker is required only in strict mode, and optional in lenient (default) mode.